ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 <info-box>
 	Use `webpack --mode production` if you want to build a minified and optimized application.
 Learn more about it in the [webpack documentation](https://webpack.js.org/concepts/mode/).

-	**Note:** Prior to version 1.2.7, `uglifyjs-webpack-plugin` (the default minifier used by webpack) had a bug which caused webpack to crash with the following error: `TypeError: Assignment to constant variable.`.
+	**Note:** Prior to version 1.2.7, `uglifyjs-webpack-plugin` (the default minifier used by webpack) had a bug which caused webpack to crash with the following error: `TypeError: Assignment to constant variable`.
 If you experienced this error, make sure that your `node_modules` contain an up-to-date version of this package (and that webpack uses this version).

-	**Note:** CKEditor 5 Builds use [`Terser`](https://github.com/terser/terser) instead of `uglifyjs-webpack-plugin` because [the later one seems to be unsupported anymore](https://github.com/ckeditor/ckeditor5/issues/1353).
+	**Note:** CKEditor 5 builds use [`Terser`](https://github.com/terser/terser) instead of `uglifyjs-webpack-plugin` because [the latter one seems to no longer be supported](https://github.com/ckeditor/ckeditor5/issues/1353).
 </info-box>

 If everything worked correctly, you should see: